aws-samples/service-catalog-framework-with-cross-account-codepipeline/CLOUD9_SETUP.md

 The Service Catalog Framework can be installed via a properly configured [AWS Cloud 9](https://aws.amazon.com/cloud9/) instance.
 The AWS Cloud9 instance requires at least 25GB of storage space.
 The bash commands below will create an AWS Cloud9 environment in the default VPC.

-## Launching AWS CloudShell

-The most straightforward method to run the commands below is via [AWS CloudShell](https://aws.amazon.com/cloudshell/)

-Log into the AWS Console and navigate to the AWS Cloudshell service.

 ## Creating the AWS Cloud9 environment